grafana/grafana/docs/sources/auth/planning/index.md

 ## Ways to organize users

+Organize users in subgroups that are sensible to the organization.
+These are some examples:

-1. **Security**: Different groups of users or customers should only have access to their intended resources.
+- **Security**: Different groups of users or customers should only have access to their intended resources.
-1. **Simplicity**: Reduce scope of dashboards and resources available.
+- **Simplicity**: Reduce the scope of dashboards and resources available.
-1. **Cost attribution**: Track and bill costs to their customers, departments, or divisions.
+- **Cost attribution**: Track and bill costs to their customers, departments, or divisions.
-1. **Customization**: Each group of users could have a personalized experience like different dashboards or theme colours.
+- **Customization**: Each group of users could have a personalized experience like different dashboards or theme colours.

 ### Users in Grafana Teams

-It makes sense to organize users in [Teams] in order to assign them roles and permissions reflecting the current organization.
+You can organize users into [Teams] and assign them roles and permissions reflecting the current organization.
 For example, instead of assigning five users access to the same dashboard, you can create a team that consists of those users and assign dashboard permissions to the team.
 A user can belong to multiple teams.

 A user can be a Member or an Administrator for a given team.
 Members of a team inherit permissions from the team, but they cannot edit the team itself.
-Team Administrators can add members to a team and update its settings, such as the team name, team member’s team roles, UI preferences, and the default dashboard to be displayed upon login for the team members.
+Team Administrators can add members to a team and update its settings, such as the team name, team members' team roles, UI preferences, and the default dashboard to be displayed upon login for the team members.

-Teams is a perfect solution to work with a small subset of users.
-Teams can share resources among other teams.
+Teams are a perfect solution for working with a small subset of users.
+Teams can share resources with other teams.

 ### Users in Grafana Organizations

-[Grafana Organizations] was born as a concept to isolate users from dashboards and datasources by having multiple organizations under a single instance of Grafana.
-This means that users under different organizations won't share any resources such as dashboards, folders, and datasources.
+[Grafana Organizations] isolate users from dashboards and data sources by having multiple organizations under a single instance of Grafana.
+This means users under different organizations won't share any resources such as dashboards, folders, and data sources.

-Grafana Organizations provide a measure of isolation within Grafana by default.
-The intention is to present different user experiences, which give the sense of different instances of Grafana within a single instance.
-However, **we recommend aginast Grafana Organizations** because they lack the scalability of [Folders].
+By default, organizations provide a measure of isolation within Grafana.
+They can be used to present different user experiences, which gives the appearance that there are multiple instances of Grafana within a single instance.
+However, because they lack the scalability of [Folders], we do not recommend using organizations as a way to group users.

 ### Choosing between teams and organizations

-[Grafana Teams] and Grafana Organizations serve similar purposes in the Grafana platform.
-Both are designed to help manage and control access to resources, Teams provide a more focused approach for smaller groups or projects.
-Teams allow for easy collaboration and shared ownership of resources among members, making it simple to manage access and control on who has access to said resources.
+[Grafana teams] and Grafana organizations serve similar purposes in the Grafana platform.
+While both are designed to help manage and control access to resources, teams provide a more focused approach for smaller groups or projects.
+Teams also enable collaboration and shared ownership of resources among members, making it simple to manage access and control who has access to which resources.

-Organizations, on the other hand, provide a higher level of management for multiple teams and resources, and are designed for larger enterprises or organizations with a complex setup or multiple and different business models.
+In contrast, organizations provide a higher level of management for multiple teams and resources.
+They are designed for larger enterprises or organizations with a complex setup or multiple or different business models.

-That being said, Teams provide many of the same benefits as Organizations, and can be seen as a more streamlined and simplified approach to managing resources and access.
-As such, it is possible that in the future, Teams may eventually replace Organizations as the primary way to manage resources in Grafana.

 ## Access to external systems